Nuitka/Nuitka/Developer_Manual.rst

    import ctypes

-This leads to Nuitka tree containing an "import module expression", that can be predicted by default to be a module object, and it can be better known as "ctypes" from standard library with more or less certainty.
+This leads to Nuitka tree containing an "import module expression", that is re-formulated to an assignment statement from a module import expression.
+It can be predicted by default to be a module object, and even better, it can be known as "ctypes" from standard library with more or less certainty.
 See the section about "Importing".

-So that part is easy, and it's what should happen.
+So that part is easy, and it's what will happen.
 During optimization, when the module import expression is examined, it should say:

    - "ctypes" is a module